 About half of the bites from a Blue Krait are fatal, even with medical treatment.

 Blue Kraits have extremely potent neurotoxins in their venom.
-This causes paralysis and death usually happens by respiratory failure.
+This causes paralysis, and death usually occurs by respiratory failure.

 Fortunately, Blue Kraits are nocturnal and live in wet forests away from humans.

 Interestingly, these snakes are extremely easy-going in the daytime.
 Despite their rather friendly nature, Blue Kraits mostly eat other dangerous snakes!